Gaushikmr/MAX-how-do-i/deploy-max-model-container-to-kubernetes-on-ibm-cloud.md

 ## Prerequisites
  1. Identify the [MAX model](https://developer.ibm.com/code/exchanges/models/) that you want to deploy on this Kubernetes instance.
  2. In the model's GitHub repository (e.g. `https://github.com/IBM/MAX-Object-Detector`) locate the Kubernetes configuration file, which has a `.yaml` extension (e.g. `max-object-detector.yaml`).
- 3. Open the configuration file in GitHub and switch the the **raw** view.
+ 3. Open the configuration file in GitHub and switch to the **raw** view.
 The first few lines should look as follows:
     ```
     apiVersion: v1
     kind: Service